Michael Collins, Irish Republican Hero. His paternal grandmother was Margaret O'Sullivan.

 The Ancient Order of Hibernians and Ladies Ancient Order of Hibernians have announced that they will jointly present the prestigious John F. Kennedy Memorial Award to Father Patrick Sullivan at their upcoming National Convention scheduled for this July in Verona, New York.

-Patron being introduced to Dr. Leo Varadkar, Minister for Transport, Tourism, and Sport of Ireland by Dr. James O'Higgins Norman at the 2012 Clans of Ireland AGM held at the Mansion House, Dublin.
+Patron being introduced to Dr. Leo Varadkar, Minister for Transport, Tourism, and Sport of Ireland (Now Prime Minister) by Dr. James O'Higgins Norman at the 2012 Clans of Ireland AGM held at the Mansion House, Dublin.

 Two-time All Star Tom O'Sullivan has opted not to return to the Kerry fold ahead of the Munster SFC opener with Tipperary on May 27, signalling the end of an illustrious inter-county career.
 For full Setanta Sports article please click on photo.